pmean/build-website/text/99/pilot.md

 > There is **no explicit justification of the sample size for a pilot
 > study**.
 It depends a lot on the complexity of the study.
 Be sure
-> though, that you aren\'t just calling their research a pilot study
+> though, that you aren't just calling their research a pilot study
 > just to get out of having to justify the sample size.

 > If you are **presenting a pilot study to the IRB**, I encourage you to